JoshGlasson/JoshsBlog/content/2020-07-29 useful tools.md

 tags: ['Software Development']
 ---

-I wanted to create a place where I could talk about the different tools I use whilst doing my job and in my personal life which I really like.
+I wanted to create a place where I could talk about the different tools I use whilst doing my job and in my personal life which I like.
 They may be to do with software development, productivity or just cool things!

 I got the idea from <a href="https://github.com/kmikiy/awesome-mac" target="_blank">kmikiy</a>, the author of SpotMenu, which appears on my list.